practice, we think you'll find INBRIJA to be a real help in your fight against returning PD symptoms.

 Do not drive, operate machinery, or do other activities until you know how INBRIJA affects you.
 Sleepiness and falling asleep suddenly can happen as late as a year after treatment is started.

 - falling asleep during normal daily activities with or without warning.
-If you become drowsy, do not drive or do activities where you need to be alert.
-Chances of falling asleep during normal activities increases if you take medicine that cause sleepiness.
+If you become drowsy, do not drive or do activities where you need to be alert for your safety or the safety of others.
+Chances of falling asleep during normal activities increases if you take medicine that cause drowsiness.

 - withdrawal-emergent hyperpyrexia and confusion (fever, stiff muscles, or changes in breathing and heartbeat) if you suddenly stop using INBRIJA or carbidopa/levodopa, or suddenly lower your dose of carbidopa/levodopa.

-- low blood pressure when standing up (that may be with dizziness, fainting, nausea, and sweating).
+- low blood pressure when standing up (that may or may not happen with dizziness, fainting, nausea, and sweating).
 Get up slowly after sitting/lying down.

 - hallucinations and other psychosis - INBRIJA may cause or worsen seeing/hearing/believing things that are not real; confusion, disorientation, or disorganized thinking; trouble sleeping; dreaming a lot; being overly suspicious or feeling people want to harm you; acting aggressive; and feeling agitated/restless.